Saddle Sizing & Fitting Guide

 (Some UK manufacturers denote this by XW, or sometimes by the number 5)

 Seat size is measured by taking a straight line from the saddle 'nail' (see bottom left of diagram below) to the centre of the cantle.
-This gives you the saddle tree size (this is termed 'seat size' NOT width).
-This is a common method used to measure saddle sizes on European saddles but NOT on 'Western' saddles - you will find that a 'Western 15" saddle is usually the same as a 17" European/English/Zaldi saddle, so beware of this difference in measuring method.
+This gives you the saddle tree size.
+This is a common method used to measure saddle trees on European saddles but NOT on 'Western' saddles.
+You will find that a 'Western 15" saddle is usually the same as a 17" European/English/Zaldi saddle, so beware of this difference in measuring method.

 In general sizes less than 17" are for junior riders or small adults, 17" and 17.5" being the most popular sizes, with 18" popular with the larger rider.